Tell us who you think will win a Golden Globe

 Some of those nominated for awards this year are the musical "La La Land" starring Ryan Gosling and Emma Stone and Ryan Murphy's "The People v.
 O.J.
 Simpson: American Crime Story."
 Other popular contenders include "Deadpool," "Stranger Things," "Moonlight" and "20th Century Women."

 To see who will come away with awards, be sure to watch the ceremony on Jan.
 8, at 8 p.m.
-EST right here on NBC.
+EST right here on 12 News.

 In the meantime, vote on who you think will win a Golden Globe this year.